dashvlas/awesome-ios-interview/Resources/English.md

 To decide which of the two references should be weak, think of the objects in the retain cycle as being in a parent-child relationship.
 In this relationship, the parent should maintain a strong reference (i.e., ownership of) its child, but the child should not maintain maintain a strong reference (i.e., ownership of) its parent.

-For example, if you have Employer and Employee objects, which reference one another, you would most likely want to maintain a strong reference from the Employer to the Employee object, but have a weak reference from the Employee to thr Employer.
+For example, if you have Employer and Employee objects, which reference one another, you would most likely want to maintain a strong reference from the Employer to the Employee object, but have a weak reference from the Employee to the Employer.

 ## What is the difference strong, weak, readonly and copy?
 - `Strong` means that the reference count will be increased and the reference to it will be maintained through the life of the object